ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 ##### Envoy's admin port

-* `admin_port` specifies the port where $productName$'s Envoy will listen for low-level admin requests.
+* `admin_port` specifies the port where Emissary's Envoy will listen for low-level admin requests.
 The default is 8001; it should almost never need changing.

 ##### Lua scripts